Clinton Green (b.1972) is an Australian experimental music performer. He works with prepared/hacked turntables, found objects, and projections.

 Green’s Shame File Music label has also developed through the 2000’s from a boutique microlabel to a significant hub of Australian experimental music interest, with a specialisation in documenting the history of experimental music in Australia.
 Shame File Music’s first significant release in this area was the online reissuing of the seminal NMATAPES (2006), followed by 2007’s landmark Artefacts of Australian Experimental Music: 1930-1973 compilation CD, uncovering for the first time in several instances previously-lost recordings of early Australian experimental music.
 Shame File Music has also released and reissued historical works by artists including Arthur Cantrill, Ernie Althoff and Jack Ellitt, as well as a follow-up to Artefacts in 2010 (Artefacts of Australian Experimental Music volume II: 1974-1983).
 Green was awarded Australia Council for the Arts grants for both Artefacts projects, giving testament to their cultural value.
 This developing speciality in Shame File Music’s release schedule sits beside Green’s more academically-aligned research into Melbourne experimental music history and his publication of several articles (including some in peer-reviewed journal) on the topic.

 In January 2012, two decades after the project’s first recording, Green announced he would be phasing out the “Undecisive God” moniker and continue working under his own name.
 His music and performances over recent years have seen more emphasis on percussive aspects of turntables and found objects (he muses that he is attempting to become a percussionist by stealth), along with explorations of theatricality in performance.
 2014 saw his collaborative work extend beyond work with musicians, to theatre performances and work with dancers and performance artists.
-He performed and played music for Elnaz Sheshgelani’s play The Birds Conference and formed an ongoing duo with Taiwanese performing artist and more-than-a-dancer, Chun-liang Liu, called 默契 (Moe Chee).
+He performed and played music for Elnaz Sheshgelani’s play The Birds Conference and formed an ongoing duo with Taiwanese dancer, Chun-liang Liu, called 默契 (Moe Chee).
 He toured Taiwan with Moe Chee in 2015, and later again in January 2018.